Cognigy/Documentation/docs/en/docs/insights/global-filter.md

 Your advantages:

-- You can reload on any Insights Page and it will restore the global filters you selected before.
+- You can reload on any Insights Page, and it will restore the global filters you selected before.
 - You can reload on an open Transcript in the Transcript Explorer and you will land on the same page with the transcript open.
 - You can reload on the Message Explorer while having a "search" applied and get to the same as you were in before reloading.
 - You can reload on the Message Explorer while having a message selected and get to the same as you were in before reloading.